Familie: Development of the main characters

 Jan gets married two more times, with Nele Van Winckel and Linda Desmedt, which leads to three more children: Maarten, Leen and Guido Jr, the latter named after Jan's deceased brother.
 His professional life highlights when he gets appointed mayor, yet after his return to VDB he keeps getting downgraded until he decides to quit and take over the local café.
 Bart becomes an engineer and has a long run at VDB, while marrying Brenda Vermeir and getting two children: Hannah, who grows up to be a fashion designer for VDB, and Jelle, who wants to become a professional soccer player.
 After Brenda dies in a car accident, Bart starts a relationship with Peter's ex-wife Trudy Tack de Rixart de Waremme.
 The couple moves to Dubai, where Bart is pursuing a new career.
 Mieke spends her first years of adulthood doing development aid in Africa and South America.
 Back in Belgium, she marries Marc De Waele and gets a son Lennert, but father and son eventually die in a car crash.
 During her next marriage with Wim Veugelen, she has a miscarriage and becomes infertile.
 When she starts working as a nurse in the local hospital, she has an affair with one of the doctors, leading to her divorce.
 Eventually she enters a surprising but successful marriage with the younger Niko Schuurmans.
 After an accident, she suffers a change in personality, leading her to quit welfare and start a business career at VDB.
 Maarten becomes a chef and gets his own restaurant, managed by VDB.
 After the death of his girlfriend Roos, he joins a development program in Asia.
 Leen becomes a doctor and works in the local hospital for a while, after which she decides to become a general practitioner.
 A medical suspension after having committed a flight crime, leads her to join a development program in Africa.
 She takes her son Arthur and boyfriend Faroud Kir with her.
+Leen is killed in 2024 by family archenemy Bert Van den Bossche.
 Guido Jr becomes a car mechanic and owns a garage together with one of his former classmates.
 He and his girlfriend Emma Verdonck get a daughter Mila.
 Later on, it is revealed that she was switched with another child right after birth, and that a girl named Milou is their real daughter.
 Guido and Emma meet the girl's father and they agree to co-parent.
+In 2018 Emma cheats on Guido with the father and they break up.